Drugs in Literature

 We've heard it a thousand times.
-But around the world, there's plenty of disagreement over which drugs are good and which are...prison-worthy.
+But addiction isn't that simple, and around the world, there's plenty of disagreement over which drugs are good and which are...prison-worthy.
 In some countries, cocaine is legal; in others, caffeine is illegal.
 And over the past two hundred years, writers and lawmakers have continued to argue about it until the crack comes home.

-Whether you come into this course with a strong opinion about drugs or a completely open mind, just remember: there are folks who have spent their entire lives trying to figure it out.
+You might come into this course with a strong opinion about drugs, alcohol, and addiction.
+You might come in with a completely open mind.
+Either way, just remember: there are folks who have spent their entire lives trying to figure it out.
 And in this course, we'll hear what they have to say.

 Hello, Beats.
-This unit will cover James Baldwin, Jack Kerouac, and Allen Ginsburg: everything from outright celebrations of drug use to, well, the exact opposite.
+This unit will cover James Baldwin, Jack Kerouac, and Allen Ginsberg: everything from outright celebrations of drug use to, well, the exact opposite.

 - Course Length: 18 weeks

 - Grade Levels: 11, 12, College

 Just what the heck is a Shmoop Online Course?

 Common Core Standards